matikin9/gtfs.org/src/pages/en/guides/index.md

 <hr>

 ## Libraries & Tutorials
-This tutorial covers a variety of aspects in working with GTFS-realtime data, for both agencies and developers.
+The following tutorial provided by [OneBusAway](https://onebusaway.org/) covers a variety of aspects in working with GTFS-realtime data, for both agencies and developers.

-This content has been provided by [OneBusAway](https://onebusaway.org/).

 - Intro to GTFS-realtime and how to produce a GTFS-realtime alerts feed
 - How to produce GTFS-realtime feeds
 - [Minimum fields required for vehicle positions] (/tutorial-003/)